FDVILJOEN/union.js/gettingstarted.md

 ## 1. Create a basic empty html file

-The primary hook into the browser is still an html file, so we need a basic, empty file such as this:
+The primary hook into the browser is still an html file, so we need a basic, empty file such as this (default.html in that case) :

 ```
 <!DOCTYPE html>